 Results from coliform bacteria tests are normally expressed as the number of bacteria colonies present per 100 milliliters (100 ml) of water.
 Some laboratories may simply express coliform bacteria results as “present” (P) or “absent” (A) or "None Detected" (ND).
 In this case, “present” indicates only that at least one bacterium was present in each 100 ml of water, and "absent" or "None Detected" would mean 0 coliforms were found.
 Bacteria results also may be reported as “TNTC,” or “too numerous to count,” meaning the bacterial concentration was too high to quantify or ">200 Coliforms/100 mL" meaning the measured count was higher than 200 (again, probably too high to quantify).

-Positive Total Coliform (TC) or E. Coli issues can most often be addressed with an ultra-violet (UV) system.
-One or more chlorine shock treatments are another option, however this procedure needs to be properly and carefully performed.
+Total Coliform (TC) or E. Coli issues can most often be addressed with an ultra-violet (UV) system.
+One or more chlorine shock treatments are another option, however doing a chlorine shock is only a disinfection method once the bacteria contamination source has been identified and removed.
 See page 56 of the "A Guide To Private Water Systems in Pennsylvania" (link above) for more information.

 A reasonable amount of time needs to occur before a retest can be done, often 7~10 days.
 The retest should not occur until after the smell of chlorine is gone from every water fixture in the home.
 The reason for the 7~10 day delay for a retest is to allow time for any bacteria to possibly grow back in the well system.
 If the chlorine shock was successful, no bacteria should have grown back within that time frame and the retest result should be clear of coliform.
 Resampling too soon may not provide an accurate test of the water's potability (thereby possibly providing a false negative) or the lab will simply not accept the sample for testing if there is still chlorine in the well water.